hph/drake/README.md

     $ drake
     R&Kp$A/>plqe]c<j

-The main point of the program is to generate passwords based on a seeds.
+The main point of the program is to generate passwords based on seeds.
 Let's explore various methods to generate a password for your Gmail account:

     $ drake -iS